 Every tap, swipe and click we make on our phones, tablets and laptops is being recorded by big tech firms.
 This is often called surveillance capitalism – a network of products and services we use every day which sucks up large quantities of data about us and then sells it on to advertisers at huge profits.
 It’s garnering increasing concern from citizens and regulators around the world, but should we care as Christians?
-What impact is this system having on once flourishing industries such as journalism or bookselling, let alone on us as human beings?
-And why have tech companies made their products so addictively hard to put down and stop tapping, swiping and clicking?
+Why have tech companies made their products so addictively hard to put down and stop tapping, swiping and clicking?
+In this episode we think through more of the implications of living in a non-private digital village in the 21st century, and we also ponder the implications of the more deceptive and destructive aspects of addictive digital technologies.
+What are some initial efforts believers have made to carve out space for family time and spirituality in our disembodied always-on world.

 Resources and links